 Transaction cycle Description of risk Work completed Assurance gained & issues arising Member Data Member data not correct.
 (Rights and Obligations) We have undertaken the following work in relation to this risk: We have performed a walkthrough to gain assurance that the in-year controls were operating in accordance with our documented understanding.
 Testing over the annual reconciliation and verifications with individual members.
 Sample tested changes to member data made during the year to source documentation.
-Assurance gamed a issues ansing Our audit work is in progress as we are currently waiting for information to evidence: Leavers testing: no information on Altair for one member of the Fund in respect of leaving the Fund in the year Starters testing: no information on Altair relevant to the enrolment date We will verbally update the committee with the outcome of our testing.
-In addition, the control weakness identified in the prior year, the fund has not circulated pensioners domiciled abroad to confirm that they are still Members, still exists in 2016/17.
+Our audit work has not identified any significant issues in relation to the risk identified.
+We experienced delays in providing the information required to support the starters and leavers testing as documentation was not always readily available on the pensions administration system.
+The control weakness identified in the prior year, the fund has not circulated pensioners domiciled abroad to confirm that they are still Members, still exists in 2016/17.
 We have concluded that there could not be a material misstatement as a result of the control weakness but have raised a recommendation in the Internal Control section of this report (page 19).